romlok/ambimist.com/src/thoughts/the inevitable dumpster fire of online dating.md

 The fix for the latter issue is clear and obvious; that for a dating app to ultimately be useful, it must be run by a non-profit entity which has the explicit purpose of helping find and foster long term relationships among people.

-But even non-profits need funding to develop and support the services they offer, so how could such an endeavour be financed, in a manner where the incentives do not undermine their mission?
+But even non-profits need funding to develop and support the services they offer.
+So how could such an endeavour be financed, in a manner where the incentives do not undermine their mission?

 #### Investing in relationships